Computational biologist

 My work sits at the intersection of infectious disease biology, quantitative modeling, and data engineering.
 During my PhD and postdoc at Purdue's Weldon School of Biomedical Engineering, I built cellular-scale agent-based models of Mycobacterium tuberculosis, HIV, and their coinfection — calibrated against in vitro data from the Schlesinger lab (Texas Biomed) and pediatric immune activation datasets from the Indiana School of Medicine.

-At Astellas Pharma, I brought the same toolkit to industry — using stochastic and ordinary differential equations on PBPK models to generate virtual patient populations that capture real-world variability.
+At Astellas Pharma, I brought my knowledge of stochasticity to industry — using stochastic differential equations, instead of the traditional ordinary differential equations with random parameter distributions, on physiologically-based pharmacokinetic (PBPK) models to generate virtual patient populations that capture real-world patient variability.

 What I work on